 The Millennial Impact Project is the most comprehensive and trusted study of the Millennial generation (born 1980-2000) and their involvement with causes.
 Since beginning the study in 2009, Achieve continues to lead the national research team in partnership with the Case Foundation.
 With more than 75,000 participants in our studies, The Millennial Impact Project has helped organizations, corporations and individuals everywhere understand the best approaches to cultivate interest and involvement with this generation.

 Achieve leads and conducts all research for The Millennial Impact Project.
 Achieve is a research and marketing agency for causes.
-We leverage our expertise in research, technology, creative and strategy to understand and inspire your audience – whether current or yet to be discovered – to take action.
+We leverage our expertise in research, technology, marketing and strategy to understand and inspire your audience – whether current or yet to be discovered – to take action.
 Learn more about Achieve, our research, events and cloud-based technology solutions, TrustedPartner and RacePartner, at achieveagency.com

 Established by digital pioneers Jean and Steve Case, the Case Foundation invests in people and ideas that can change the world.
 For nearly two decades, they have focused on creating programs and investing in people and organizations that harness the best impulses of entrepreneurship, innovation, technology and collaboration to address urgent social challenges.
 Their work is focused on three key pillars: revolutionizing the philanthropic sector, unleashing the power of entrepreneurship to create social change and igniting civic engagement through citizen-driven solutions.